metry-io/energimolnet-ng/README.md

 This method only exists on the Consumptions collection and replaces the `get(modelId)` method.

 The `granularity` argument accepts a string, currenly 'hour', 'day', or 'month'.
 The granuliarity is the desired time unit for the consumptions.
 Note that some meters only have month values.
-Check the `consumption_stats` object on the contract to see what data is available to the user.
+Check the `consumption_stats` object on the meter to see what data is available to the user.

 The `periods` argument should be an array of request periods.
 Periods are strings in the format "YYYYMMDDHHMM".
 The required date units depend on the granularity.
 The easiest way to create a period is by using `getPeriod(dates, granularity)` from the `DateUtil` module.